kubevirt/kubevirt/docs/getting-started.md

 ## Use

-Congratulations you are still with us and you have build KubeVirt.
+Congratulations you are still with us and you have built KubeVirt.

 Now it's time to get hands on and give it a try.